liyujiel/JavaPattern/src/main/java/src/com/yujili/learn/pattern/factory/README.md

 Though this solution may break type safe because

 - Type safe reply on coupling
-- Independent deploy ability tru tp de-couple objects
+- Independent deploy ability try to de-couple objects

 The TDD is able to help to solve type safe issue during development.